-- lateral epicondyle (‘tennis elbow’) – the bump on the outer side of the elbow.
+- lateral epicondyle – the bump on the outer side of the elbow.
 The muscles on the back of your forearm, responsible for curling your wrist backwards, are anchored to this bony point.
 Pain in this bump is called lateral epicondylitis (also known as 'tennis elbow').
-This area is particularly susceptible to tennis elbow because it has a poor blood supply.
+This area is particularly susceptible to tennis elbow because it has a poor blood supply

-- medial epicondyle (‘golfer’s elbow’) – the bump on the inner side of the elbow.
+- medial epicondyle – the bump on the inner side of the elbow.
 The muscles on the front of your forearm, responsible for curling your wrist up, are anchored to this bony point.
 Pain in this bump is called medial epicondylitis (also known as ‘golfer’s elbow’).

 Symptoms of elbow pain